planarvoid/WordPress-Android/README.md

 * (Mac only) Xcode command line tools
 * GCC (`gcc`) and GNU Make (`make`)
 * Java 8<br>
-  You can use [jenv][] to manage your environments.<br>
+  On Linux, refer to [How To Manually Install Oracle Java on a Debian or Ubuntu VPS][] You can use [jenv][] to manage your environments.<br>
   Alternatively, you can set the `JAVA_HOME` environment variable:<br>
 	`export JAVA_HOME=$(/usr/libexec/java_home -v 1.8)`